-In other words: We support efforts to ensure that more people "exit homelessness" and are housed compared to people experiencing homelessness in Adams County.
+In other words: We support efforts to develop and sustain enough attainable housing for all people living in Adams County.

 OBJECTIVE 1: SUPPORT RECOMMENDATIONS FROM CSWB'S HOMELESSNESS ASSESSMENT.
 WHO IS LEADING?
 WHO IS INVOLVED?
 Tactic A. Support recommendations from Adams County CSWB's Homelessness Assessment.
-Adams County CSWB; ACHD: Housing Stability ACTCC Housing Work Group
+Adams County CSWB, ACHD: Housing Stability ACTCC Housing Work Group